prettylittlesun/hello-world/README.md

 # hello-world
 The first repository
-This is my first to write in GitHub.I'm a student of SWUFE,who likes maths and machine-learning.I'm very happy to communicate with you.
+This is my first to write in GitHub.I'm a student,who likes maths and machine-learning.I'm very happy to communicate with you.